ClearBlade/Decision-Trees-NPM/README.md

   var model = getTree();
 ```

-- Once we define the **model** varibale, the Decision Tree library can be implemented as a classifier which is shown below.
+- Once we define the **model** variable, the Decision Tree library can be implemented as a classifier which is shown below.
 This library currently supports **gini** as the gain function which determines the best split at a given point of time.
 The maxDepth parameter determines the maximum depth of the tree.

 ``` javascript
   var classifier = new model.DecisionTreeClassifier({